LukasWoodtli/WebPage/content/mastering_embedded_linux_programming.md

 *"The approach used most often, and also the one with most real-world testing, is the symmetric image (**A/B**) update, or its cousin the asymmetric (recovery) image update.
 Here, you have the choice of SWUpdate, RAUC, and Mender."*

+# Interfacing with Device Drivers

+*"In many cases, you will find that there are device drivers provided for you, and you can achieve everything you want without writing any kernel code.
+For example, you can manipulate GPIO pins and LEDs using files in **sysfs**, and there are libraries to access serial buses, including **SPI (Serial Peripheral Interface)** and **I2C (Inter-Integrated Circuit)**."*

+## The role of device drivers

+*"One driver may control multiple devices of the same kind."*

+*"Kernel device driver code runs at a high privilege level, as does the rest of the kernel.
+It has full access to the processor address space and hardware registers.
+It can handle interrupts and DMA transfers."*

+*"Device drivers should be as simple as possible by just providing information to applications where the real decisions are made."*

+*"In Linux, there are three main types of device driver:*

+- *Character: This is for an unbuffered I/O with a rich range of functions and a thin layer between the application code and the driver.
+It is the first choice when implementing custom device drivers.*
+- *Block: This has an interface tailored for block I/O to and from mass storage devices.
+There is a thick layer of buffering designed to make disk reads and writes as fast as possible, which makes it unsuitable for anything else.*
+- *Network: This is similar to a block device but is used for transmitting and receiving network packets rather than disk blocks."*

+*"There is also a fourth type that presents itself as a group of files in one of the pseudo file systems.
+For example, you might access the GPIO driver through a group of files in `/sys/class/gpio`"*

+## Character devices

+*"Character devices are identified in user space by a special file called a **device node**.
+This file name is mapped to a device driver using the major and minor numbers associated with it.
+Broadly speaking, the **major number** maps the device node to a particular device driver, and the **minor number** tells the driver which interface is being accessed."*

+*"The list of standard major and minor numbers can be found in the kernel documentation in `Documentation/devices.txt`.
+The list does not get updated very often."*

+*"When you open a character device node, the kernel checks to see whether the major and minor numbers fall into a range registered by a character device driver.
+If so, it passes the call to the driver, otherwise the open call fails.
+The device driver can extract the minor number to find out which hardware interface to use."*

+*"[One could use] the stream I/O functions, `fopen(3)`, `fread(3)`, and `fclose(3)` instead [of `open(2)`, `read(2)`, and `close(2)`], but the buffering implicit in these functions often causes unexpected behavior."*

+## Block devices

+*"Although character and block devices are identified using major and minor numbers, they are in different namespaces.
+A character driver with a major number 4 is in no way related to a block driver with a major number 4."*

+*"With block devices, the major number is used to identify the device driver and the minor number is used to identify the partition."*

+*"Both the MMC and SCSI block drivers expect to find a partiton table at the start of the disk.
+The partition table is created using utilities such as `fdisk`, `sfidsk`, or `parted`."*

+*"Both the MMC and SCSI block drivers expect to find a partiton table at the start of the disk.
+The partition table is created using utilities such as fdisk, sfidsk, or parted."*

+## Network devices

+*"Network devices are not accessed through device nodes, and they do not have major and minor numbers.
+Instead, a network device is allocated a name by the kernel, based on a string and an instance number."*

+*"[User space programs] interact with the network driver indirectly by opening sockets"*

+*"It is possible to access network devices directly from user space by creating a socket and using the ioctl commands listed in `include/linux/sockios.h`"*